lisp-mirror/clcon/doc/user-manual.md

 Specific CL implementations usually have extensions for trace, read your Lisp's manual!

-Also you can just insert calls to [some of printing functions](http://www.lispworks.com/documentation/lw60/CLHS/Body/f_wr_pr.htm) into your function and recompile it.
+Also you can just insert calls to [some of printing functions](http://www.lispworks.com/documentation/lw60/CLHS/Body/f_wr_pr.htm) into your function and recompile the file where it is contained.
+Lisp is so great so you need not restart your program.
+As you enter your function next time, new definition applies.

 Tcl errors
 ----------